- Staff Scientist, Laboratory of Endocrinology and Receptor Biology, NIDDK, NIH, 2006–Present

 Our results provide proof-of-principle for effectiveness of small molecule agonists and antagonists for TSHR.
 Chemical optimization of these small molecule ligands needs to be performed in an effort to produce more potent molecules for testing in animal models and for future clinical development.

 Furthermore, these molecules can now be used as probes to study TSHR physiology and pathophysiology in cell culture and in animal models.
-Crosstalk between TSHR and IGF1R plays a role in the pathophysiology of GO.
-Small molecule antagonists for the TSHR allow us to study the underlying molecular mechanisms of TSHR/IGF1R crosstalk and to develop a potential treatment for GO.
+Crosstalk between TSHR and IGF1R plays a role in the pathophysiology of Thyroid Eye Disease.
+Small molecule antagonists for the TSHR allow us to study the underlying molecular mechanisms of TSHR/IGF1R crosstalk and to develop a potential treatment for Thyroid Eye Disease.

 - Targeting TSH and IGF-1 Receptors to Treat Thyroid Eye Disease.